agentsystems/agentsystems/README.md

 - As AI transforms white-collar work, millions of subject matter experts (accountants, analysts, consultants, underwriters) will create agents to leverage their domain expertise.
 A tax accountant builds an agent for startup equity compensation.
 An insurance underwriter builds one for risk assessment.
 - The market floods with specialized agents for every niche task

-**Two problems emerge:** When agents are everywhere, how do you discover them?
-How do you run third-party code on your infrastructure?
+**Two problems emerge: discovery and trust.** When agents are everywhere, how do you discover them?
+How do you run third-party agents without exposing your data or credentials?

 **AgentSystems provides infrastructure for both:**